-People receive a comprehensive assessment of their current and evolving health care and social support needs.
-This assessment is started early upon admission, and updated regularly throughout the hospital stay, to inform the transition plan and optimize the transition process.
+For clinicians: People receive a comprehensive assessment of their current and evolving health care and social support needs.
+This assessment is started early upon admission, and updated regularly throughout the admission process, to inform the transition plan and optimize the transition process.

-Shortly after you are admitted to the hospital, health care professionals should ask you and your caregivers about:
+Shortly after you are admitted to the hospital, a health care professional should ask you about: